johnko/btfc2/README.md

 shell script, grep, cat, awk, tr, sed, ps, kill, rsync and transmission-cli

+If all our nodes are in a local network, we can turn off UPnP port mapping, DHT and trackers, and only enable Local Peer Discovery so it truly is a private BitTorrent cluster.

 # How it works

 INIT: It copies ~/btfc to ~/.btfccache/btfc, creates btfc.torrent, publishes the btfc.torrent (use gtfc to keep peers in sync), calls CLONE.